jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

-    (i) bargaining for, or being a party to, a collective agreement; or (ii) including rates of wages or salary in a collective agreement; or (b) disagreement about including a bargaining fee clause under Part 6B in a collective agreement; or (c) the existence of an unsettled pay equity claim between an employer and a claimant under the Equal Pay Act 1972; or (d) the existence of a requirement to review a pay equity claim settlement under the Equal Pay Act 1972.
+    (i) bargaining for, or being a party to, a collective agreement; or (ii) including rates of wages or salary in a collective agreement; or (b) disagreement about including a bargaining fee clause under Part 6B in a collective agreement; or (c) the existence of an unsettled pay equity claim between an employer and a claimant under the Equal Pay Act 1972.
+  (d)
   (e)
 (3) For the purposes of subsection (1), opposition to concluding a multi-employer collective agreement is a genuine reason not to conclude a collective agreement if that opposition is based on reasonable grounds.
 (4) Clause 6 of Schedule 1B overrides subsection (3).